In January 2014, Amy Johnson Crow of the Ancestry blog No Story Too Small issued the 52 Ancestors in 52 Weeks Challenge.

 weeks ago and stayed overnight, went with a friend of ours and an old neighbor

-$5.00 each for Nan , Bess and May.
+raid was taken prisoner and carried to Vicksburg Nan , Bess and May.
 Professor Lamus gives Kitty her tuition.
 Rashe is giving them private lessons in vocal

 music two evenings in a week.